BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/01-Prerequisites.md

 **Skip Ahead:** [02.
 Deploy Mmojo Server](02-Deploy-Mmojo-Server.md)

+*When you are finished with this step, proceed to the next step using the **Proceed** links at the bottom of this page.*

 ---
 ### Requirements
 This recipe deploys OpenClaw and Mmojo Server on a single, stand-alone Windows 10/11 PC or laptop: